-Requirements for admission to the DPT Program include a baccalaureate degree, completion of prerequisite courses, three recommendation letters, Graduate Record Examination (GRE) Aptitude Test scores within the past five years, the filing of an application (including essays and reference letters), and upon invitation, a personal interview, and a \$50 application fee.
-The regular application deadline for the 2019-2020 application cycle is October 15, 2019 and the early decision deadline is August 15, 2019.
+Requirements for admission to the DPT Program include a baccalaureate degree, completion of prerequisite courses, 100 verified observations hours of a licensed Physical Therapist at the time of application, three recommendation letters (A professor who has taught the applicant in a collegiate academic course and can attest to the applicant's academic abilities.
+Letters from teaching assistants, lab instructors, academic advisors, and similar positions will NOT fulfill this requirement.
+A licensed physical therapist the applicant has observed and/or worked with.
+A person of the applicant's choice.
+This can be a professor, physical therapist, academic advisor, teaching assistant, lab instructor, mentor, and similar positions.
+Letters from family members will not be accepted.), Graduate Record Examination (GRE) Aptitude Test scores within the past five years, the filing of an application (including essays and reference letters), and upon invitation, a personal interview, and a \$50 application fee.
+The regular application deadline for the 2020-2021 application cycle is October 15, 2020.
+There is no early-decision option for admission.